 C: Thermal and light energy from the sun is stored in plants as chemical and potential energy.
 When humans eat (plants) the stored energy is transferred to us.
 We use this energy to do work.

 D: Heat energy from the sun is transferred to water bodies.
 This warms the water up.
 The result is stored thermal energy.
 The warm water heats the air over it.
 Warm air rises, so the air is now set into motion.
 The moving air now has kinetic energy.

 E: Kinetic energy in the moving air is a source of energy called Wind Energy.
 Wind can turn the blades and generate electrical energy, which we use in our homes.

 F: Energy from the sun is captured as Solar energy by cells and panels on top of our roofs.
 Solar energy is then transferred into electrical energy, which we use to warm our homes and turn the TV and computers on.

-Take a look at this simple illustration of a snooker table...
+Take a look at this simple illustration of a moving ball on a snooker table...

-When you slide a snooker ball on the board (table) it moves quickly, and then slowly, and gradually comes to a stop.
-This means that the kinetic energy (moving) of the ball decreases and eventually to zero when the balls come to rest.
+When the cue hits the ball at stage 2, it moves very quickly at first, and then gradually slows down at stage 3.
+This means that the kinetic energy of the ball decreases and eventually to zero when the balls come to rest.

-With zero external force on the pool table, the energy of the ball must be conserved.
-Then, what happened to the kinetic energy?
+With zero external force on the ball at stage 4, the energy of the ball must be conserved.
+What happened to the kinetic energy?
 Kinetic energy has been dissipated through friction and the ball is at rest.
 Potential energy is retained.